Campaign – Voice of Cocos Island

 The Voice of Cocos Island is a blog that connects this natural laboratory with the rest of the world.
 Updates about scientific findings, spectacular underwater encounters, and personal reflections can be shared with the world.
 Critical to our mission, this virtual audience will also immediately stand witness to poachers and other efforts to harm this fragile island.
 Followers of this electronic newspaper will be the front line of defense against the island’s human threats.
 The blog will create a level of transparency and timeliness about threats to the island that can lead to coordinated actions to protect Cocos.

-Cocos Island is a World Heritage Site and one of the world’s premiere diving destinations.
+Cocos Island is a World Heritage Site and one of the world’s premier diving destinations.
 Its protected waters serve as an underwater hub for large marine congregations.
 Sharks, dolphin, turtles, huge schools of jacks, rays, and many other animals are permanent residents, or pass by the island during migrations.
 This spot is not only beautiful, but because it has minimal human settlement, it serves as a vital baseline for scientific study.

 The remoteness of Cocos Island has kept the island vibrant and pristine.
 But now that remoteness threatens the island and leaves it vulnerable to poachers.
 Costa Rica National Park guards are on site but face challenges that hinder them from combating the well-equipped poachers.
 Often a simple need such as a gasket or a propeller stands between the guards and successful patrolling.